astefanutti/camel-cdi/quickstarts/README.md

 mvn clean jetty:run -Dquickstart.groupId=io.astefanutti.camel.cdi -Dquickstart.artifactId=defaultcamelcontext
 ```

-B) Deploy a WAR into the Web Container
+2. Deploy a WAR into the Web Container

 * The WAR can be generated and deployed in a Jetty server using this command